magic-wormhole/magic-wormhole/docs/dilation-protocol.rst

 Each time an L3 connection is established, the side will immediately send all L4 messages waiting in the outbound queue.
-A future protocol might reduce this duplication by including the highest received sequence number in the L1 PLEASE-DILATE message, which would effectively retire queued messages before initiating the L2 connection process.
+A future protocol might reduce this duplication by including the highest received sequence number in the L1 PLEASE message, which would effectively retire queued messages before initiating the L2 connection process.
 On any given L3 connection, all messages are sent in-order.
 The receipt of an ACK for seqnum ``N`` allows all messages with ``seqnum <= N`` to be retired.

 The L4 layer is also responsible for managing flow control among the L3 connection and the various L5 subchannels.